 In 1970 she landed the part of Ruth Politt, daughter of the eponymous Ada in the highly successful ‘For the Love of Ada’.
 Irene Handl played, widow, Ada Cresswell, who struck up a relationship with grave digger, Wilfred Pickles, after he had buried her first husband.
 Ruth (Barbara) and on-screen husband , Jack Smethurst, did not approve of the relationship and subsequent marriage.

 This gentle and poignant situation comedy created by Vince Powell and Harry Driver ran for 4 series over 27 weeks.
 In September 1971 the show took the number one slot in ratings for 3 of the 4 weeks.
-For the remaining week it shared top ratings with The Fenn Street Gang, the sequel to Please Sir which both starred Barbara Mitchell as the camp, over-protective mother of Frankie Abbott.
+For the remaining week it shared top ratings with The Fenn Street Gang, the sequel to Please Sir.
+Both starred Barbara Mitchell as the camp, over-protective mother of Frankie Abbott.

-Barbara married actor Rex Graham.
-Following a career in the Gurka’s in Burmah Rex trained at RADA and became well established in rep and played opposite Barbara in productions of ‘The Lady’s not for Burning’ and ‘Whiteoaks’ .
+Barbara, born in Northampton, was married to actor, Rex Graham.
+Rex began his working life in the Gurkas in Burmah.
+After leaving, he trained at RADA and became established in rep. He played opposite Barbara in productions of ‘The Lady’s not for Burning’ and ‘Whiteoaks’ .